MARVELOUS TECHNIQUES OF THE FLOWING WATER STAFF

 These two patterns, "One Strike on Head" and "Yellow Dragon Emerges from Cave", found right at the beginning of the staff set are meant for force training.
 Of course they also have their combat functions.

 If you use a spear-thrust to attack an opponent, he can readily defend against the attack.
 In other words, if you merely thrust your spear at your opponent, it is not too difficult for him to defend against it.
 Then, what is so formidable about the spear-thrust?

 Nevertheless there are some marvelous techniques involving the spear-thrust.
 You can injure an opponent with every move!
 The interesting aspect is that uninitiated observers may not see anything marvelous in the movements.
 In other words, an opponent find himself defeated without actually knowing why.

 How would you counter a spear-thrust, especially from an opponent who is trained in applying sophisticated spear techniques?
 Six techniques are shown in this series, called in Chinese (Cantonese) "chan", "khaik", "chair", "thek", "ngat", "kham", or "vibrate", "strike", "cover", "fell", "press", "capture".

 Another technique is to deflect the spear-thrust and immediately strike the opponents arm or leg.
 Then follow up with a decisive strike.

 Another effective technique is to cover or control the opponent so that he cannot use his spear.
 Then follow up with a decisive strike.

 After "taming" an opponent's spear, you can move in to fell him, and remove his spear or strike him decisively.

 Besides felling an opponent, you may press him down so that he no long is able to fight.
 You may then take away his spear or strike him decisively.

 Here is another marvelous technique to disarm and capture an opponent.
-Grandmaster Wong highlights that you must ensure your safety from his spear attack when doing so.
+It is very important to ensure your safety from his spear attack when doing so.